amida-tech/ADS/APIs/openFDA_API/README.md

 ## Warnings/Discrepancies
 - The NDC codes returned by this script will be formatting like the following: "AAAAA-BBBB" instead of the typical complete "AAAAA-BBBB-CC" form to meet VA consistency standards.
 - openFDA has a limited call per keyword of 1000 items returned.
 While this limit should not cause an issue with our calls, the possibility is factored into this code.
 If you receive a "Warning: Total results for {keyword} exceed the specified limit" message after running this script, please contact me at alyssa.warnock@amida.com or over slack and I will do my best to help troubleshoot this issue.
 - The API_KEY confirmation email is commonly blocked by Amida's email firewall.
-If you don't receive your API_KEY within a couple minutes of requesting it, either reach out to IT or request an API_KEY with your personal email.
+If you don't receive your API_KEY within a couple minutes of requesting it, either reach out to IT or check your spam folder.